Rationality of cycles modulo 2 on products of generically smooth quadrics in characteristic 2: The Invariant

 \subsection{Further Restrictions Arising From the Steenrod Operations}

 Finer restrictions on $\mathrm{MDT}(\varphi)$ may be obtained using the action of the cohomological-type Steenrod operations on $\overline{\mathrm{Ch}}(X^2)$ (see Proposition \ref{PROPbasicresultonrationalcycles} (3)).
 For a positive integer $x$, we write $v_2(x)$ for the $2$-adic valuation of $x$.
-The following, which refines parts (2) and (3) of Propositon \ref{PROPuppersummand}, extends a result of Karpenko (\cite[Prop.
+The following, which refines part (2) of Proposition \ref{PROPuppersummand}, extends a result of Karpenko (\cite[Prop.
 83.2, Thm.
 83.3, Cor.
 83.4]{EKM}) to our setting:

-\begin{theorem} Let $v$ be the smallest integer for which $\mathfrak{i} \leq 2^v$.
-If $|\Lambda^U(X)|>2$, then: \begin{enumerate} \item Each positive integer $i$ with $i_{\mathrm{lo}} \in \Lambda^U(X)$ is divisible by $2^v$; \item If $i$ the smallest positive integer for which $i_{\mathrm{lo}} \in \Lambda^U(X)$, then $i = \mathfrak{j}_{t}$ for some integer $1 \leq t < h_{\mathrm{nd}}$ with $v(\mathfrak{i}_{t+1}) \geq v_2(\mathfrak{i}_1)$.
+\begin{theorem} Let $v$ be the smallest integer for which $\mathfrak{i}_1 \leq 2^v$.
+If $|\Lambda^U(X)|>2$, then: \begin{enumerate} \item Each positive integer $i$ with $i_{\mathrm{lo}} \in \Lambda^U(X)$ is divisible by $2^v$; \item If $i$ the smallest positive integer for which $i_{\mathrm{lo}} \in \Lambda^U(X)$, then $i = \mathfrak{j}_{t}$ for some integer $1 \leq t < h_{\mathrm{nd}}$ with $v_2(\mathfrak{i}_{t+1}) \geq v_2(\mathfrak{i}_1)$.
 In particular, \end{enumerate} \begin{proof} (1) Let $0 \leq i <r$ be an integer with $i_{\mathrm{lo}} \in \Lambda^U(X)$.
 We show that $i$ is divisible by $2^v$ by induction on $i$.
 If $i = 0$, there is nothing to show.
 Suppose now that $i>0$, and that each integer $j<i$ with $j_{\mathrm{lo}} \in \Lambda^U(X)$ is divisible by $2^v$.
 Set $w: = v_2(i)$.
 We have to show that $w\geq v$.
 Suppose, for the sake of contradiction, that $w<v$.
 By the definition of $v$, we then have that $2^w < \mathfrak{i}_1$.
 In particular, we may consider the map

 Now, by the proof of Proposition \ref{PROPsplittingpatternconnections}, there is an indecomposable element $\pi \in \overline{\mathrm{Ch}}_{d + \mathfrak{i}_1 - 1}(X^2)$ that involves $h^0 \times l_{\mathfrak{i}_1-1}$.
 By Lemma \ref{LEMderivatives}, $D^{0,\mathfrak{i}_1-1}(\pi)$ is then an indecomposable element of $\overline{\mathrm{Ch}}_d(X^2)$ that involves $h^0 \times l_0$.
 In particular, for any integer $j$, we have $j_{\mathrm{lo}} \in \Lambda^U(X)$ (resp. $j^{\mathrm{up}} \in \Lambda^U(X)$) if and only if $\pi$ involves $h^j \times l_{\mathfrak{i}_1 - 1+j}$ (resp. $\pi$ involves $l_{d_X-j+\mathfrak{i}_1} \times h^{d_X-j}$).
 Let $j$ be an integer with $j_{\mathrm{lo}} \in \Lambda^U(X)$.
 By the definition of $S^{2^w}$ (see \S \ref{SUBSECstatementsonrationalcycles}), we have